learnbyexample/scripting_course/README.md

 :information_source: :moneybag: You can buy PDF/EPUB versions from [Gumroad](https://learnbyexample.gumroad.com/) or [Leanpub](https://leanpub.com/u/learnbyexample)

+:loudspeaker: :loudspeaker: Use [this coupon link](https://learnbyexample.gumroad.com/l/all-books/HappyPrice) to get **All books bundle** with 25% discount.

 ### Ebook drafts

 * [Command Line Text Processing](https://github.com/learnbyexample/Command-line-text-processing) — From finding text to search and replace, from sorting to beautifying text and more